Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Conclusion

 \section{Conclusion}

-Many standard centrality measures, such as closeness and betweenness centrality, are based on shortest paths in the network.
-The influence spreading model defines centrality metrics based on unrestricted paths, walks, and cycles.
-We have seen how there are similarities between the centrality metrics defined by the influence spreading model and standard centrality metrics, especially for low edge probabilities.
-We have also seen how the centrality metrics defined by the influence spreading model can reveal information that centrality metrics based on shortest paths cannot.
-The novelty presented in this article is the detailed examination of the behavior of ISM betweenness centrality, out-centrality, and in-centrality in comparison to standard centrality metrics.
+Many standard centrality measures, including closeness and betweenness centrality, rely on shortest paths.
+In contrast, the influence spreading model defines centrality metrics based on unrestricted paths, walks, and cycles.
+For low edge probabilities, the resulting metrics exhibit similarities to standard centrality measures, while also revealing structural information that shortest-path-based metrics cannot capture.
+The main contribution of this study is a detailed analysis of ISM betweenness centrality, out-centrality, and in-centrality compared to standard centrality measures.

-We have demonstrated that ISM betweenness centrality can reveal the importance of alternative routes while maintaining similarity to standard betweenness centrality.
-We have also demonstrated that out-centrality can detect central nodes as influential nodes and in-centrality can detect peripheral nodes as the most influenced nodes when all else is equal (network edges are undirected and all edge probabilities are equal).
-These results give validity to out-centrality and in-centrality measures, since we achieve results that are logical.
-Therefore, we can infer that when studied networks are made more realistic with directed edges and different edge probabilities, we will see even clearer differences between the roles of nodes when our influence-based centrality metrics are used.
+We showed that ISM betweenness centrality highlights the importance of alternative routes while remaining comparable to standard betweenness centrality.
+In addition, out-centrality identifies influential central nodes, whereas in-centrality highlights peripheral nodes as the most influenced when network edges are undirected and edge probabilities are uniform.
+These results support the validity of the proposed centrality measures and suggest that in more realistic networks with directed edges and heterogeneous edge probabilities, the distinctions between node roles will become even more pronounced.